Commercial Real Estate IT Services for Dallas Property Teams

 Multi-site accountability

-ITECS is built to support organizations with multiple properties, offices, and outside vendors operating across the same technology footprint.
+ITECS is built to support organizations with multiple properties, offices, inherited environments, and outside vendors operating across the same technology footprint.

 • Useful when standards vary too much between locations